 We offer no win, no fee.

-We do not ask our clients to enter into separate finance agreements to pay for medical reports.
+We do not ask our clients to enter into separate finance agreements to pay for medical reports and other disbursements.

 We charge our time on an hourly rate.
 Our hourly charge rates are competitive.
-We do not charge an uplift fee.
+One big difference though is that we do not charge an uplift fee - ever.

 - 50% Cap On Legal Fees30% Cap On Legal Fees